🇬🇧 English

 object.
 This custom type is used instead of a String

 to allow for more advanced formatting, including colors, boldness, obfuscation, and click events.
-They also allow easy access to the translation system, making it simple to translate any interface elements into different languages.
+They also allow easy access to the translation system, making it simple to translate any UI element into different languages.

 If you've worked with datapacks or functions before, you may see parallels with the json text format used for displayNames, books, and signs among other things.
 As you can probably guess, this is just a json representation of a Text